Opulent-Abby/dsc-phase-2-project-v3/README.md

 Recommendation: Target a "Good" rating (6.0-7.0 on IMDb).
 Focus on commercial viability and audience entertainment within the chosen genres rather than overspending to chase critical acclaim.

 # Conclusion
-The synthesized strategy for a new movie studio is:
+The best strategy for a new movie studio is:

 Produce Horror, Mystery, and Thriller films with budgets of $10-30 million, aiming for solid audience appeal (6.0-7.0 rating).

 This data-driven approach provides a clear, actionable framework for launching a film studio designed to maximize financial efficiency and manage risk effectively.